Memberships in Professional Organizations UPPS

 a. the agency has specific or implied statutory authority for the payment;

 b. the payment would serve a proper public purpose; and

 c. the agency would receive adequate consideration in exchange for the payment.

-01.04 A state agency may not use appropriated money (educational and general funds) to pay for membership in or dues for a professional organization unless the administrative head of the agency, or that person’s designee, first reviews and approves the expenditure (State of Texas Purchase Policies and Procedures Guide, Section 6.066-B).
-In accordance with the Comptroller’s guidelines, the president delegates authority for approval of professional memberships to each account manager.
-Refer to Section 03. below for specific procedures.
+01.04 A state agency may not use appropriated money (educational and general funds) to pay for membership in or dues for a professional organization unless the administrative head of the agency, or that person’s designee, first reviews and approves the expenditure.
+The president delegates authority for approval of professional memberships to each account manager.
+Refer to Section 03. below, for specific procedures.

-01.05 State appropriated funds may not pay for institutional or individual memberships to an organization that pays all or part of the salary of a person who is required by Chapter 305, Government Code, to register as a lobbyist (State of Texas Purchase Policies and Procedures Guides, Section 02.032-C).
+01.05 State-appropriated funds may not pay for institutional or individual memberships to an organization that pays all or part of the salary of a person who is required by Title 3, Subtitle A, Chapter 305, Government Code, to register as a lobbyist.

-01.06 State appropriated funds may not pay for a membership in a chamber of commerce (State of Texas Purchase Policies and Procedures Guide, Section 2.036).
+01.06 State-appropriated funds may not pay for a membership in a chamber of commerce (State of Texas Purchase Policies and Procedures Guide, Chapter 2, Section 2.036).

 01.07 Each account manager is responsible for assuring that expenditures for memberships comply with all provisions of this policy and provide a valid public purpose, as required by the State Constitution.
 Additionally, employees for whom individual memberships are paid are responsible for assuring their membership benefits the university as required by this policy.

 01.08 An account manager may not prorate an annual membership that spans two fiscal years.
 The fiscal year in which the membership begins will receive the charge for the total membership cost (unless the accounting records for that fiscal year are closed).